JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7935 days**.

-And here is a just a random fact -  **There has only been 193,000 metric tonnes of gold discovered to date.**.
+And here is a just a random fact -  **If an identical twin grows up without having a certain tooth, the other twin will most likely also grow up with that tooth missing**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)